-We could not identify particular themes among policy/regulatory-focused material topics due to the diversity of policy scopes covered by the organizations analyzed.
+Issues identified as material varied along the policy areas of the organizations analyzed.
 For example, the themes of environmental protection and public hygiene were predominant in a report where the core mission of the reporter was to manage the environment.
 On the other hand, another reporter, whose role is to manage the land of a specific jurisdiction, focused on issues related to affordable housing.
 Local community engagement was also regularly listed as a material topic and treated as a policy/regulatory topic by some and a business operation by others.